SDFIdk/AutoBernese/docs/manual/download-sources.md

-## Download common and campaign-specific data

-AutoBernese can download external data sources specified in the [common configuration file]() or in any campaign configuration [i.e. `campaign.yaml` in a campaign directory].

-!!! warning "TODO: Add links to section of the documentation where the configuration files are explained"

-    *   The configuration format.
-    *   The configuration locations.
-        *   User directory. (common concept) -- autobernese.yaml.
-            *   Should the user also be able to have local configuration?
-        *   The campaign directory root. -- campaign.yaml.
+!!! warning "TODO"

     *   How to add a campaign configuration (to an existing campaign)
     *   How to manage campaign-configuration templates for common campaign types.

-As examples, AutoBernese comes with a preset list of sources to download from:
+## Download common and campaign-specific data

-This approach illustrates the use of the builtin `Source` instance which is also available as a YAML tag `!Source`.
-This lets you download one or more files from a remote path and put it in a directory of your choice.
+AutoBernese can download external data sources via FTP and HTTP which are specified in either [`autobernese.yaml`](configuration-files.md) or any campaign configuration `campaign.yaml` in a campaign directory.
+Basically, specified sources lets you download one or more files from a remote path and put it in a directory of your choice.

+These examples demonstrate the use of the custom YAML tag `!Source` that AutoBernese uses to define sources that users want to download, before the campaign is run.

+Sources are specified in the same way in both kinds of configuration, and defining their parameters with some of the advanced syntax depends solely on the context being either the common AutoBernese configuration or a given campaign configuration.

+## `Source` parameters

+Source:

+*   *`name`*
+    -   A string that will be displayed in the terminal, when downloading the source.
+*   *`url`*
+    -   A string or Python `pathlib.Path` that defines the protocol, host and subdirectory to download from.
+Can contain the filename of a specific file or (FTP only) be a directory from which to download given files from.
+*   *`destination`*
+    -   A string or Python `pathlib.Path` with the path to a *directory* (not a filename) in which to put the downloaded file(s).
+*   *`filenames`*
+    -   A list of filenames to download from given remote directory.
+For FTP, a wildcard `*` may be used in the filename.
+To download all files in an FTP directory, use a single filename `*`.
+*   *`parameters`*
+    -   A mapping [Python `dict`] with keys being valid python variable names, and their corresponding values a sequence of possible values that the key will represent in a combination of all possible key-value pairs.
+        (See the examples below.)
+The key will be resolved if used in the `Source` `url` and filenames.
+*   *`max_age`*
-The `max_age` directive is in the unit of whole days and can be used to limit how long a given file should be stored locally, before needing an update.
+    -   An integer limit in the unit of whole days which defines how long a given file should be stored locally, before needing an update.
 This is useful, if you run the command daily to update you sources.
 IN this case, set `max_age` to `1`, and the source will be force-downloaded if it is more than one day old.
 The default value is &infin;.

-!!! warning ""

-    To deal with remote-path directory structures that depend on time, and in general any other parameter, a `Source` instance can use Python's builtin string templates as input for paramaters that are expanded during runtime to produce the needed combinations of URIs to download from.

-=== "`autobernese.yaml`"

-    ```yaml
-    sources:

-    - !Source
-      name: EUREF STA file
-      url: ftp://epncb.oma.be/pub/station/general/EUREF.STA
-      destination: /path/to/DATAPOOL/station
-      max_age: 1
-    ```

-=== "`campaign.yaml`"

-    TODO

 ## Supported scenarios

+Each example below demonstrates an internal use-case illustrating both a basic approach as well as an advanced approach where the YAML syntax is used to avoid repetition.

 ### FTP: Download specific file